Miscellaneous Calculators

 Countries Using the Metric and Imperial Systems

-The United States, Liberia, and Myanmar are the only countries worldwide that haven't officially adopted the metric system as their primary measurement system.
-Most countries use the International System of Units (SI) based on the metric system.
+Currently, the United States, Liberia, and Myanmar are the only countries that have not officially adopted the metric system as their primary standard.
+The vast majority of the world relies on the International System of Units (SI), which is based entirely on the metric system.

 The Short History of the Imperial System

-The Romans also used their hands and feet.
-Ancient Rome had such a unit of measurement as the foot ("pes").
-One foot was divided into 16 fingers ("digitus"); 12 inches ("unciae"); or 4 palms ("palmus").
-The unit step, or "gradus," was equal to 2 1/2 feet.
-The Romans also employed the Egyptian cubit for measurements.
+The Romans similarly used their hands and feet.
+Ancient Rome defined the foot ("pes"), which was further divided into 16 fingers ("digitus"), 12 inches ("unciae"), or 4 palms ("palmus").
+A standard step ("gradus") equaled 2.5 feet.
+The Romans also incorporated the Egyptian cubit into their measurements.

 Metric System Implementation

-The metric system began to gain momentum during the French Revolution.
-In 1790, the French Academy of Sciences established the Commission on Measures and Weights to develop a new way of measuring objects based on natural phenomena and objects.
+The metric system gained its initial momentum during the French Revolution.
+In 1790, the French Academy of Sciences formed the Commission on Weights and Measures to develop a logical system based on the natural world rather than arbitrary royal decrees.

-The commission proposed a decimal system of measurement based on the meter and the kilogram.
-The new unit of measurement was to be equal to one ten-millionth of the distance from the North Pole to the equator, measured along the meridian passing through Paris.
-The kilogram was defined as the mass of one liter of water.
+The commission introduced a decimal (base-10) system anchored by the meter and the kilogram.
+The meter was originally defined as one ten-millionth of the distance from the North Pole to the equator, measured along the meridian passing through Paris.
+The kilogram was established as the exact mass of one liter of water.

-In 1795, the French government officially adopted this new metric measurement system.
-In the following years, other countries, such as Belgium, Spain, and Italy, adopted the metric system.
+In 1795, the French government officially adopted this revolutionary metric system.
+In the years following, neighboring countries such as Belgium, Spain, and Italy followed suit.

-In 1875, the Treaty of the Metre established the International Bureau of Weights and Measures (BIPM) to oversee the maintenance of an international standard of measurement and to coordinate measures among countries.
-By the early 19th century, the metre was already in use in most European countries.
+By 1875, the Treaty of the Metre established the International Bureau of Weights and Measures (BIPM) to maintain international measurement standards and facilitate global coordination.
+By the early 19th century, the meter had become the standard across most of Europe.

-In 1960, the system of kilograms and meters was replaced by the International System of Units (SI), a system developed by the BIPM.
-At that time, the SI included seven basic units: meter, kilogram, second, ampere, kelvin, mole, and cand.
+A major evolution occurred in 1960 when the system of kilograms and meters was officially updated to the International System of Units (SI).
+At its inception, the SI system featured seven base units: the meter, kilogram, second, ampere, kelvin, mole, and candela.

 The Metric System in the United States